satvikpanchal/gpt_wrapped/README.md

 ## Troubleshooting

 ### "FileNotFoundError: conversations.json"
-- Make sure the path in `data_extractor.py` points to your actual `conversations.json` file
+- Make sure the path in `config.txt` points to your actual `conversations.json` file
 - Try using an absolute path (full path starting from root)

 ### "No module named 'PIL'" or similar